An asymptotic lower bound on the number of polyominoes: Introduction

-which is a fairly good result.
-The best known lower bound so far is $\lambda> 4.0025$ (see \cite{barequet2016lambda}), but it uses somewhat more computationally intensive techniques.
+which is even better than the current best lower bound $4.0025$.} The best known lower bound so far is $\lambda> 4.0025$ (see \cite{barequet2016lambda}), but it uses somewhat more computationally intensive techniques.
 (Fairly speaking, computing $P(56)$ is also computationally intensive, but we are provided this resource in the first place though.
-Perhaps Conjecture \ref{conj:increasing} is initially suggested by the available values of $P(n)$.)
+Most probably Conjecture \ref{conj:increasing} is initially suggested by the available values of $P(n)$.)

+An interesting point is that Conjecture \ref{conj:increasing} also supports establishing a conditional upper bound on $\lambda$, by Theorem \ref{thm:conditional-lower-bound}.
+However, the constants in $3^{-18} n^{-9}$ makes the estimates very poor.
+That is the reason why we will devote Section \ref{sec:generating-function} for another approach to an effective conditional upper bound on $\lambda$.